Welcome to the legacy of Haji Ali,

 The Beale Wagon Road

 Edward Fitzgerald Beale used camels obtained through the Camel Corps project to survey and build the Beale Wagon Road across the American Southwest.
-Hacı Ali (Hi Jolly), a Syrian (Ottoman Empire) camel driver, is among those hired to handle the camels, playing a crucial role in the expedition.
-1857 After the Civil War: The outbreak of the Civil War diverts attention and resources away from the Camel Corps project.
-After the war, the camels are sold at auction, and the project is officially abandoned.
+Hacı Ali (Hi Jolly), a Turkish Smyrna (Izmir today) (Ottoman Empire) camel driver, was among those hired to handle the camels, playing a crucial role in the expedition.
+1857 After the Civil War: The outbreak of the Civil War diverted attention and resources away from the Camel Corps project.
+After the war, the camels were sold at auction, and the project was officially abandoned.

 1853